rokmoln/tslint-config-firecloud/README.md

   }
 }

-In order to install the required peer dependencies, you can run `node_modules/eslint-config-firecloud/npm-install-peer-dependencies`.
+Optionally, you can run `node_modules/tslint-config-firecloud/npm-install-peer-dependencies` in order to install the required peer dependencies.

 ## License